stockparfait/experiments/logprofits/README.md

   growth - again, a very intuitive and familiar measure;
 - If a price ever goes to zero (or `-inf` in log-space), it will stay zero thereafter, resulting in a zero geometric mean (since `-inf` will dominate the sum).
-This correctly models a possibility of a total loss, after which there is obviously no recovery.
-On the contrary, an arithmetic mean in the original (non-log) space will gloss over such a catastrophic possibility and will tell you that a Russian roulette with a 6-chamber revolver and doubling the price on survival has a sure-fire (pun intended) 67% average profit.
+This correctly models the possibility of a total loss, after which there is obviously no recovery.
+On the contrary, an arithmetic mean in the original (non-log) space will gloss over such a catastrophic possibility and will tell you that a game of Russian roulette with one of the 6 chambers of the revolver loaded, and doubling the price on survival has a sure-fire (pun intended) 67% average profit: `5/6 * 2 =~ 1.67`.
 Play it 27 times, and you'll turn your $1K into $1B.
-I leave estimating the probability of survival as an exercise to the reader.
+I leave the probability of survival as an exercise to the reader.

 There are, of course, still many questions about the validity of such modeling which we are going to ask and research further in this study, but as our first